sankethosalli/fbc-frontend/README.md

 # Facebook Campaign Frontend NextJS

-This is an attempt to build a clone of Inshorts News App, with the faith of learning ReactJS.
+This is an attempt to build a Frontend for campaigns using Facebook SDK.

 Find the live version at [fb-campaign.gitword.com](https://fb-campaign.gitword.com/)